javascript-tutorial/id.javascript.info/2-ui/4-forms-controls/2-focus-blur/article.md

 Beberapa fitur ini membuat `focus/blur` handler menjadi misbehave -- trigger disaat mereka tidak diperlukan.

 Resep yang baik adalah berhati-hati mengunakan event ini.
-If we want to track user-initiated focus-loss, then we should avoid causing it ourselves.
+If we want to track user-initiated focus-loss, then we should avoid causing it ourselves.///
 ```
 ## Allow focusing on any element: tabindex